marklove5102/dlna-dmr/README.md

 An extensible DLNA DMR (Digital Media Renderer) implementation.

+## 🔑 Key Differences

+There already exists multiple DLNA implementations in Rust, like [crab-dlna](https://github.com/gabrielmagno/crab-dlna) etc. However, they all serve as the sending end (DMS or/and DMC), and I failed to find a decent implementation of the receiving end (DMR).
+So, I created one myself.

 ## 🤔 Cli or Lib?

 The `dlna-dmr` cli itself is a dummy DMR that only logs the received commands, without actually doing anything with them.
 It is perfect for debugging purposes, but to build a real DMR, refer to the [library documentation](https://docs.rs/dlna-dmr/latest/dlna_dmr/).